AnthonyBebek/GNGC-CYBER-RANGE/README.md

 4. Run the docker image with ```docker run -p 80:80 -p 443:443 --name gngc-cyber cyber-range```

 5. Navigate to https://localhost and the server will be up

+You may need to reboot the PC and try step 4 again if you are not getting a responce at https://localhost as docker sometimes forgets to map ports correctly

 <p align="right">(<a href="#readme-top">back to top</a>)</p>